-Alexie Glass-Kantor completed a Bachelor of Art History and Theory (now Art Theory).
+Alexie Glass-Kantor completed a Bachelor of Art History and Theory (now Bachelor of Art Theory).

-The building blocks artists and arts managers require to establish and build a successful career in the contemporary art world are numerous.
-They include an educational foundation, incremental and progressively senior experience producing exhibitions and projects, ongoing support, encouragement and professional development by way of grants, residencies and opportunities to expand one's practice.
+To establish and build a successful career in the contemporary art world, artists and arts managers require certain building blocks: an educational foundation, incremental and progressively senior experience producing exhibitions and projects, ongoing support, encouragement and professional development by way of grants, residencies and opportunities to expand one's practice.

 There are few institutions that address each of these areas in equal measure, but one such place is Artspace, one of Sydney’s and Australia's most highly regarded and established contemporary art and culture venues.
 At its helm is Alexie Glass-Kantor, whose remarkable dedication to the task has led to the introduction of a suite of new ideas, programs, spaces and activities.
 For example, she’s developed the Ideas Platform, a project space devoted to experimental practices located directly in the foyer of the building; perfectly presented and scaled for artists looking for a flexible platform, free from tight scheduling restrictions.
 She’s ensured that Artspace is now a leader with its national and international professional programs, networks and linkages.
 Further, she’s expanded the all-important artist studio program and made it free.
 Artspace's residency program now offers seven workspaces located on the second floor of the historic Gunnery building.